Tangsusum/FormalityStyleTransfer/README.md

 RESOURCES
 ------------

-Request access to the thesis, training data and the fine-tuned data using the link below:
+Request access to the thesis and the fine-tuned models using the link below:

 https://drive.google.com/drive/folders/1oJv8BYMO4_s6-FzUXzmFP2hIBY2plvWw?usp=sharing